The Document Validation UI is built using Vue.js version 2.

 Here are the directives for manipulating the elements in the HTML.

-In this folder you can find the translations files, which consist of key-value pairs.
+In this folder you can find the translation files, which consist of key-value pairs.
 There can be as many files as languages needed.
 Translations are implemented using the library Vue I18n, and the expected value is rendered by using the

 $t translation API and passing the key as an argument.

 The store is implemented using Vuex.
 It is responsible for saving all information coming from the API and local information regarding the use of the app, like the display scale.
-Most of the information is obtained, filtered, grouped and processed in the store files which are separated by their concept.
+Most of the information is obtained, filtered, grouped, and processed in the store files which are separated by their concept.

 All utility functions are added here.